-The ficus, also known as the “strangler tree” grows in the canopy.
-The peculiarity of this tree is that it grows from the top to the bottom by wrapping its roots around an existing tree.
-The wrapped tree dies and disintegrates which gives the ficus its particular empty shape.
-To take the picture, our guide lit the ficus from the inside with his torch.
+The ficus tree, also known as the “strangler tree,” grows in the canopy.
+This tree’s peculiarity is that it grows from top to bottom by wrapping its roots around an existing tree.
+The tree wrapped in this way dies and crumbles, giving the ficus tree its distinctive empty shape.

 Rain under the stars

-Another peculiarity of the region.
-It rained throughout the walk, but the sky was starry.
-When we asked our guide how this was possible, he said, “Welcome to Monteverde!”
+Another peculiarity of the region is that it can rain under a starry sky.
+When we asked our guide how it was possible, he replied, “Welcome to Monteverde!”

-There’s a ficus in Monteverde that you can climb.
-Unfortunately, we didn’t have time, but if you have a few hours off in San-Elena, it looks like it’s worth it.
-The tree measures about twenty meters high and the interweaving of its roots makes like a net that can be climbed easily.
+There’s a ficus tree in Monteverde that you can climb.
+Unfortunately, we didn’t have time, but if you have a few hours off in San-Elena, people say it’s worth it.
+The tree measures about twenty meters high, and the interweaving of its roots make it like a net that can be climbed easily.
 Besides, if someone did it, leave me a comment and details!

 100% Aventura Adventure Park

-On Sunday, after a breakfast with pancakes served by our host, we leave for the adventure park.
+Sunday, after a pancake breakfast served by our host, we leave for the 100% Aventura park.

 The superman and the Tarzan swing

-The “superman” is a zip line on which one is hung by the back, allowing us to cross the valley in the manner of … Superman precisely.
-And when I say that we cross the valley, it is not a metaphor.
-It’s for real.
-And it’s amazing!
-I don’t know how high we are, but the trees have the shape of broccoli for me… Ok!
-Maybe I’m a little impressionable, but the bottom of the valley was afar!
+The “superman” is a zip line on which we were tied by the back, allowing us to cross the valley in the manner of … Superman precisely.
+And when I talk about crossing the valley, it’s not a metaphor.
+It was for real.
+I don’t know how high we were, but the trees had the shape and size of broccoli to me.
+I admit that I may be a little impressionable, but the bottom of the valley was afar!
 And magnificent!

 I couldn’t take any pictures or videos of my exploits.
-It is not possible to take a bag or have access to our pockets because of the harness.
+It was not possible to take a bag or have access to our pockets because of the harness.
 Here is a link to the site of 100% Aventura.
-There is even a video of the jump, even if it’s not me!
+There is even a video of the jump!